Are your web security measures secure enough? Chances are, they aren’t.

 Don’t know if your customers’ data is secure?
 Are you panicking that your website could be defaced, leading to reputation damage?
 We all worry about the risks that we face as website ‘owners’.
 That said, most attacks and incidents are well known and can be easily protected against.

 The move to cloud by business is nothing new and seems to be an inevitability.
-A recent survey of I.T. professionals showed 94 percent use cloud, and public cloud (AWS, Azure) adoption is 91 percent.
+A recent survey of I.T. professionals showed 94 percent use cloud, and public cloud (Amazon Web Services, Microsoft Azure) adoption is 91 percent.
 Two things the recent pandemic has accelerated are:

 You’ve painstakingly architected your Sitecore 9 installation on PaaS.
 You’ve gone to all the trouble to think about scalability, usability, portability… all the -ITYs.
 But what about securITY?